ROBERT-ADDO-ASANTE-DARKO/GO2COD_ML_05/README.md

-Here's a summary and a GitHub-ready **README.md** file for your weather prediction project:

----

 # Weather Prediction Using Machine Learning

 This project focuses on building machine learning models to predict weather conditions, such as temperature, humidity, or rainfall, based on historical weather data.
 Multiple regression and tree-based models were utilized to achieve accurate predictions.